haythamT/Coursera_Capstone/README.md

-# Coursera_Capstone
+# IBM_Coursera_Capstone
-This repository is for the final capstone project for the online Corusera Course "Hands-on Data Science" professional certificate specialization.
+This repository is for the final capstone project for the IBM Professional traning hosted online as a Corusera Course "Hands-on Data Science".
+This is a professional certificate specialization/track.